 The evergreen leaves of this honeysuckle make it an attractive choice for greening fences or privacy screens (also as an interesting alternative to ivy).
 The evergreen honeysuckle is healthy, but sensitive to lack of water.

 Evergreen honeysuckle / Henry honeysuckle - Lonicera henryi

-Evergreen honeysuckles thrive in sunny, or even better, partially shaded locations- sometimes even in full shade, but then grow with fewer leaves.
+Evergreen honeysuckle thrives in sunny, or even better, partially shaded locations- sometimes even in full shade, but then grows with fewer leaves.
 The soil should be rich, fresh, and moist.
 Shading the base is advised.
 Distance between individual plants: 3 metres.

 The supporting trellis should be vertical or shaped like a fan or a net.
 Horizontal elements give the plant better grip and promote foliage density.
 See the chart below for compatible rope systems.
 Choose a simple basic or basic-s trellis or a trellis in the medium range; for trellises higher than 6 metres, choose a heavy or massive trellis.